salrashid123/oauth2/README.md

 # TPM based Google Cloud Credential Access Token

-Implementations of [TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) types for use with Google Cloud where the private key is encoded into a TPM.
+Implementations of [TokenSource](https://godoc.org/golang.org/x/oauth2#TokenSource) for use with Google Cloud where the private key is encoded into a TPM.

 * **TPM**:  `access_token` for a serviceAccount where the private key is saved inside a Trusted Platform Module (TPM)
-  *  `TPM based key" --> "GCP AccessToken`
+  *  `TPM based key --> GCP AccessToken`

 > NOTE: This is NOT supported by Google